beyond-the-cloud-dev/async-lib/README.md

 The Async Lib provides easy way for managing asynchronous processes in Salesforce.

+For more details and examples, please look into this [post](https://blog.beyondthecloud.dev/blog/apex-queueable-processing-framework).

 ## Features
 - **Queueable Chain**: Eliminate the issues with "Too many queueable jobs" by using the `Async.queueable()` method to enqueue jobs in both synchronous and asynchronous context.
   - Framework will automatically handle the chaining of jobs, allowing you to enqueue multiple jobs without hitting the limit, in the same time using as many jobs as possible.